LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

    type on Windows command line
    cat on Mac command line

 Display the contents of a text file in the command window.
-Name origin:  a more complicated use of cat is to con\ **cat**\ enate files.
+Unix/Mac name origin:  a more complicated use of cat is to con\ **cat**\ enate files.

   | type *textFileName*